-A ‘master plan’ is a long-term planning document that provides a detailed framework to guide future growth and development in a specific location.
-It takes an overview of a defined area and sets out general principles for how that area will be developed, including the range of building uses, densities and heights that are acceptable.
+A master plan is a long-term planning document that gathers information to provide a detailed framework to guide future growth and development in a specific location.
+It takes an overview of a defined area and sets out general principles for how that area will be developed, including directions for the provision of highways and green infrastructure, alongside setting standards for the range of buildings and their uses, densities and heights.

 • MONKERTON & HILL BARTON MASTERPLAN